svaarala/duktape-wiki/HowtoFatalErrors.md

   assertion failures inside Duktape.

 Normal errors are propagated internally using a `longjmp` or C++ exceptions (depending on configuration).
-They are caught using an Ecmascript `try-catch` or a [protected](http://duktape.org/api.html#taglist-protected) C API call.
+They are caught using an ECMAScript `try-catch` or a [protected](http://duktape.org/api.html#taglist-protected) C API call.

 Fatal errors caused by e.g. uncaught errors trigger a call into a fatal error